Whole Person Associates Logo

 This workbook is designed to use with clients who have been diagnosed with or may be showing signs of:

-• Bipolar Disorder (old Manic-Depressive Disorder)
+• Bipolar Disorder (formerly Manic-Depressive Disorder)

 • Major Depressive Disorder